TheRealBond/Portfolio-1-Forest-Running/README.md

     Deployed to GitHub Pages via the following steps:
         Create the site on GitPod from the Repository (Portfolio-1-Forest-Running ) on GitHub.
 From the Repository go to the settings tab.
-Select the Pages sectionf from the Code and automation section.
+Select the Pages section from the Code and automation section.
 Select the Main branch as the source, /(root) and click save.
 This then published the site with all updates being pushed from GitPod using the Git Push terminal command.

     [link to live running site:](https://therealbond.github.io/Portfolio-1-Forest-Running/)